A ‘300’ refers to the score of a bowling game, where every ball delivered knocks every pin over and results in a strike. It’s a perfect game!

 The youngest boy to bowl a recognised 300 game was Tarkyn Percy, who was only 12 years and 5 months, when he bowled the 300 on 18 February 2018, at Bowland Salisbury, SA.

 The youngest girl to bowl a recognised 300 game was Samantha Clifton, who was only 14 years, 1 month and 10 days, when she bowled the 300 on 28 August 2019, at Warners Bay Superstrike.

-The oldest person to bowl a recognised 300 game was Robert Harrison on 10 March 2013, at the age of 75 years and 4 months, at Tenpin City, NSW.
+The oldest person to bowl a recognised 300 game was Garry Van Wyck on 7 March 2022, at the age of 77 years and 4 months, at Terrace Strikezone, NSW.

 The first person to bowl back-to-back recognised 300 games was Derek Adams in February 2003, at Nerang Tenpin Bowl, Qld.

 Nine 300 games have been bowled in the Walter Rachuig Trophy Tournament.
 Tracey Madden was first woman to bowl a 300 game during Walter Rachuig Trophy Tournament.
 This was in 2004 at AMF Forest Hill, Vic, and was Tracey’s first 300 game.

 Bianca Flanagan was the first junior bowler to ever bowl a 300 game during the President’s Junior Interstate Shield.
 This was bowled in 2004 at Illawarra StrikeZone, NSW.